microsoft/vs-streamjsonrpc/doc/rpc_marshalable_objects.md

 * a call to `((IBaz)proxy).DoBarAsync()`, `((IBaz2)proxy).DoBarAsync()` or `((IBar)proxy).DoBarAsync()` would result in an RPC call to the `DoBarAsync` method as defined by the `IBar` interface, if the marshalable object implements required interfaces (`IBaz`, `IBaz2`, or any of `IBaz` or `IBar`, respectively).
 * a call to `((IBaz)proxy).DoBazAsync()` would result in an RPC call to the `DoBazAsync` method as defined by the `IBaz` interface, if the marshalable object implements `IBaz`.
 * a call to `((IBaz2)proxy).DoBazAsync()` would result in an RPC call to the `DoBazAsync` method as defined by the `IBaz2` interface, if the marshalable object implements `IBaz2`.
-* ⚠️ An attempt to cast proxy to `IBar` would fail, even if the original object implemented that interface, if that object did not also implement `IBaz`, since `IBaz` is the only optional interface with an `RpcMarshalableKnownSubTypeAttribute`.
+* ⚠️ An attempt to cast proxy to `IBar` would fail, even if the original object implemented that interface, if that object did not also implement `IBaz`, since `IBaz` is the only optional interface with an `RpcMarshalableOptionalInterfaceAttribute`.
 * ⚠️ A call to `((IBar)proxy).DoFooAsync()` would result in the following behavior:

 Implemented interfaces | Result